philparzer/stable-diffusion-for-dummies/README.md

 - animation -> generates a number of frames based on a given image and prompt

 We've implemented several different ways to use Stable Diffusion.
-Before using any of the methods listed below, make sure to open Visual Studio Code with Anaconda:
+Before using any of the methods listed below, make sure to open Visual Studio Code with Anaconda.

-Then, open a command prompt in Visual Studio Code and enter this command:
+In Visual Studio Code open a command prompt and enter this command:

 ``` command prompt
 conda activate ldm